QuadPlane VTOL Tuning Overview

 An objective view of the overall Roll and Pitch performance can be seen by graphing the dataflash log’s ATT message’s DesRoll vs Roll and DesPit vs Pitch.
 The “Roll” (i.e. actual roll) should closely follow the “DesRoll” while in stabilized modes.
 Pitch should similarly closely follow DesPit.

-Alternatively you may wish to try tuning both the rate and angle parameters using the QAUTOTUNE mode.
+Alternatively you may wish to try automatically tuning the rate parameters using the QUICKTUNE.

 Yaw Tuning